 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you’ve never made your own dessert sauce, there are several good reasons to get cooking and this easy Southern brown sugar sauce is a great way to start.
+If you’ve never made a homemade dessert sauce, there are several good reasons to get cooking, and this easy Southern brown sugar sauce is a great way to start.

-Corn syrup is added to the sauce because it withstand high cooking temperatures and prevents the sugar from crystallizing so the sauce does not become grainy.
+Corn syrup is added to the sauce because it withstands high cooking temperatures and prevents the sugar from crystallizing so that the sauce does not become grainy.
 It also lends the sauce sheen.
 The corn syrup sold at grocery stores is different from high-fructose corn syrup.

 Serve this creamy, buttery sauce as a topping for pancakes and waffles for a Sunday breakfast, or drizzle on slices of pound cake, cheesecake, apple pie, or Christmas pudding.
 It is also delightful as an ice cream topping.

-If you don’t use the entire sauce at once, store it in a fridge in an airtight container or a jar with a tight-fitting lid for up to five days.
-Due to its butter content, the sauce will solidify but you can easily soften it by letting it come to room temperature or reheating it in the microwave for a few seconds just until it softens.
-Do this in short ten-second intervals and check the consistency to make sure the sauce does not burn, which happens quickly.
+If you don’t use the entire sauce at once, store it in the fridge in an airtight container or a jar with a tight-fitting lid for up to five days.
+Due to its butter content, the sauce will solidify, but you can easily soften it by letting it come to room temperature or reheating it briefly in the microwave just until it softens.
+Do this in short 10-second intervals and check the consistency to ensure the sauce does not burn, which happens quickly.
 If the ingredients separate, give it a quick stir.

 1/2 cup brown sugar, packed

 2 tablespoons corn syrup

 1/2 cup heavy cream